secrethub/secrethub-kubernetes-mutating-webhook/deploy/aws-lambda/README.md

     ```
     Note the resulting `{proxy+}` resource's `id` value.
 It will be needed for the next step.

     d.
-Create an `ANY` method request:
+Create an `ANY` method request for the proxy:
     ```sh
     aws apigateway put-method --rest-api-id <your-API-id> \
        --resource-id <your-proxy-resource-id> \